MKong17/IMPACT_CYCLE/README.md

-# IMPACT-CYCLE: Claim-Level Cross-Task Verification for Human-Light Video Scene Graph Refinement
+# IMPACT-CYCLE: A Contract-Based Multi-Agent System for Claim-Level Supervisory Correction of Long-Video Semantic Memory

 ## 🎥 Demo